Intellectual Property Rights

-The 2.8 M project will last three years, during which a team of seven people located in Montevideo, Uruguay and Alicante, Spain, will work in three main areas:
+Component 3, with a budget of 2.8 million euros, will last for three years, during which a team of seven people located in Montevideo, Uruguay and Alicante (Spain) will work in three main areas:

 - Construction of Efficient and accessible ECD institutionsstrengthening the capacity of national and regional intellectual property institutions, in particular those of MERCOSUR countries, to improve systems for the protection and enforcement of intellectual property rights.

 Contribution to a Innovative, Sustainable and IPR Competent Productive Sectorimproving the capacities of the productive sector, in particular SMEs, the scientific-academic, technological and agricultural sectors in the management of IPRs to obtain value from innovation.